-Erosion control blankets are used in place of mulch on areas of high velocity runoff and/or steep grade, to aid in controlling erosion on critical areas by
+Erosion control blankets are used in place of mulch on areas of high velocity runoff and/or steep grade, to aid in controlling erosion on critical areas by protecting young vegetation.

-In areas subject to high winds where mulch would not be effective.
+- ► Where vegetation is likely to grow too slowly to provide adequate cover. - In areas subject to high winds where mulch would not be effective.